Charles Caldwell Ryrie: Academic career

 Ryrie began his academic career by teaching one summer for Midwest Bible and Missionary Institute (which would eventually become a part of Calvary Bible College).
 Ryrie joined the faculty of Westmont College in 1948 and eventually became dean of men and chairman of the Department of Biblical Studies and Philosophy.
 He returned to Dallas Theological Seminary in 1953 to teach systematic theology, but left for several years to serve as president of Philadelphia College of the Bible (now Cairn University), from 1958 to 1962.
 He was also an adjunct faculty member from Fall 1991 through Fall 2001.
 Upon returning to Dallas once again, he became dean of doctoral studies until his retirement in 1983.
 Ryrie has written 32 books which have sold more than 1.5 million copies.
 Additionally, his study bible has sold more than 2.6 million copies.

 Ryrie was an avid collector of quality rare Bibles and Bible manuscripts.
 On December 5, 2016, his collection was sold by Sothebys for 7.3 Million USD.
 A 15th century copy of a Wycliffe's Bible New Testament sold for $1,620,500 at auction.

+Theology

+Charles Ryrie taught Free Grace theology, the belief that only fiduciary faith in Jesus Christ is needed for salvation.
+Ryrie wrote a book "So Great Salvation: What It Means to Believe in Jesus Christ", in which he criticized the Lordship salvation view of salvation.
+Ryrie defended the view that the word "metanoia" (repentance) refers to a change of mind, being a synonym for faith instead of a turning from sin.
+Charles Ryrie agreed with some of the points in Calvinism, holding to total depravity and unconditional election, though he taught that the atonement was universal.
+Ryrie was a dispensationalist, holding to a pretribulation rapture.

+Ryrie agreed with the doctrine of divine simplicity, saying it underscores God's self-existence.
+Ryrie rejected Monothelitism, Apollinarianism and held to Trinitarian theology.